lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 # Pre-requisite

-No previous knowledge of Scala is pre-supposed here - Through it is advisable for one to further one's knowledge in Scala, once the basics of Freetle are
+No previous knowledge of Scala is pre-supposed here - Through it is advisable for one to further one's knowledge in Scala, once the basics of Freetle are acquired.

 # Choosing an IDE.